MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Rollout parameter

 > [!IMPORTANT]
 > In order for this parameter to take effect, your end users must be running version `1.6.0-beta+` (for Cordova) or `1.9.0-beta+` (for React Native) of the CodePush plugin.
 If you release an update that specifies a rollout property, no end user running an older version of the Cordova or React Native plugins will be eligible for the update.
-Therefore, until you've adopted the necessary version of the platform-specific CodePush plugin (as previously mentioned), we advise not setting a rollout value on the app's releases, since no one would end up receiving it.
+Until you've adopted the necessary version of the platform-specific CodePush plugin (as previously mentioned), we don't recommend setting a rollout value on the app's releases, since no one would end up receiving it.

 This parameter specifies the percentage of users (as an integer between `1` and `100`) that should be eligible to receive this update.
 It can be helpful if you want to "flight" new releases with a portion of the app's audience (for example, 25%), and get feedback and/or watch for exceptions/crashes, before making it broadly available for everyone.
-If this parameter isn't set, it's set to `100%`, and therefore, you only must set it if you want to limit how many users will receive it.
+If this parameter isn't set, it defaults to `100%`.
+You only need to set it to limit how many users will receive it.

  When using the rollout capability, there are a few additional considerations to keep in mind: